What to do when you are subject to an investigation or calls for an investigation

 The second type of investigation stems from a crescendo of pressure to take action, and is the scenario where you have most opportunity to advocate your position to deter steps from being taken.
 Because of the substantive crossover with any future investigation it is vital that it is carefully co-ordinated in a broader legal team.
 A good approach in the situation will usually feature:

-- Appoint legal counsel to co-ordinate the management of the issue [link to issue management], including a team of specialists based on the subject matter – likely regulatory or white collar lawyers in the relevant territories
+- Appoint legal counsel to co-ordinate the management of the issue, including a team of specialists based on the subject matter – likely regulatory or white collar lawyers in the relevant territories

 - Under privilege your counsel evaluate the merits of arguments and gather relevant information, details of interested parties and prepare your narrative